Campus of the University of Illinois Urbana-Champaign: Davenport Hall

-Foreign Language Building
+Literatures, Cultures & Linguistics Building

-The Foreign Language Building is south of Davenport Hall and houses all of the foreign language departments.
+The Literatures, Cultures & Linguistics Building (formerly known as the "Foreign Languages Building") is south of Davenport Hall and is home to internationally recognized research and teaching that focuses on the analysis of culture, broadly understood.

-A popular myth is that the building's distinctive architecture was a result of its being designed to house a supercomputer on campus called Plato.
+A popular myth is that the building's distinctive architecture was a result of its being designed to house a supercomputer on campus called PLATO.
 The building was supposedly designed so that if it was bombed, the building's shell would fall outwards, protecting the supercomputer on the inside.
 It is also rumored that the building's interior layout was a result of trying to confuse Soviet spies and prevent them from stealing secrets from the supercomputer.
 In reality, the building's architecture is not actually all that unique and was a popular style of the day.
-In fact, just a few blocks to the west, one may find the Speech and Hearing Sciences Building, which is a 2-story clone of the building.
-Plato itself was real, but referred not to a secret government program, but rather to the first "modern" electronic learning system, the predecessor of course software like WebCT and Mallard.
-The mainframe computer that ran the Plato system was located in north campus, in a building which used to reside on the west side of the Bardeen Quad.
+In fact, just a few blocks to the west, one may find the Speech and Hearing Sciences Building, which is a two-story clone of the building.
+PLATO itself was real, but referred not to a secret government program, but rather to the first "modern" electronic learning system, the predecessor of course software like WebCT and Mallard.
+The mainframe computer that ran the PLATO system was located in north campus, in a building which used to reside on the west side of the Bardeen Quad.